Board of Directors

 Laura Trask was elected to the NVMS Board of Directors by unanimous vote at its September 21, 2023 meeting.
 Laura is a nonprofit CFRE certified fundraising professional with 8+ years of experience in individual and corporate giving, major gifts, direct mail, event planning, and marketing communications.
 She is director of development at Ayuda, a direct-services nonprofit that provides holistic, culturally specific legal, social, and language access services to low-income immigrants in Washington, D.C., Virginia, and Maryland.

 Laura earned a Bachelor of Arts in International Relations with a specialization in Latin American Politics, and a Bachelor of Arts in Media Arts and Design with a specialization in Print Journalism, at James Madison University (JMU).
-She also earned a Master of Public Administration from JMU.
+She also earned a Certification in Nonprofit Management from JMU.
 In addition to earning a CFRE International certification, Laura holds a certification in effective management, outreach, and marketing, and a graduate certification on human rights and public policy from the Henry Dunant Foundation in Chile.

 Laura Trask, CFRE on LinkedIn: #boardofdirectors #mediationservices #conflictresolution #peacebuilding…